blukatdevelopment/FPS_Framework/Planning/idea_guy.md

 Returns 0 if character lacks a perk of this name, or else its rank.
 This should be used by Actor.cs upon loading.

 #### Stats
-Stats are a dictionary of ints that track anything from condition (health/stamina/mana/hunger/thirst/fatigue/radiation levels), active effects(berzerk, invisible, poisoned, regen), to personality traits (impatient, brave, coward), to ICEPAWS attributes, to varying granularity of skills (unarmed, melee, swords, guns, ranged, bows, survival, fishing, rifles, pistols), RGP values (perkPoints, skillPoints, experience, nextLevel), and attitudes( attitude: Pasta, attitude: Monster, attitude: Guards) The environment, AI, and Actor will consult and interact with this interface, but the custom logic of the Character will decide how to handle these interactions and maintain its internal consistency.
+Stats are a dictionary of ints that track anything from condition (health/stamina/mana/hunger/thirst/fatigue/radiation levels), active effects(berzerk, invisible, poisoned, regen), to personality traits (impatient, brave, coward), to ICEPAWS attributes, to varying granularity of skills (unarmed, melee, swords, guns, ranged, bows, survival, fishing, rifles, pistols), and RGP values (perkPoints, skillPoints, experience, nextLevel) The environment, AI, and Actor will consult and interact with this interface, but the custom logic of the Character will decide how to handle these interactions and maintain its internal consistency.

 **int GetStat(string statName)**
 Fetch arbitrary stat.
 0 is default value.